-This B.S. in Chemistry degree option is approved by the Committee on Professional Training of the American Chemical Society.
+The B.S. with a Major in Chemistry degrees, Option A (Concentration in Applied Chemistry) and Option B (Concentration in Biochemistry) are approved by the Committee on Professional Training of the American Chemical Society (ACS).
 This formal recognition means that the department has the faculty, curriculum and the instrumentation necessary to provide a quality education for undergraduate students.
 Graduates of this approved program are certified by the American Chemical Society.
+Both the A and B degree options